4ms/stm32mp1-baremetal/README.md

-### STM32MP1 Cortex-A7 baremetal basic project
+# STM32MP1 Cortex-A7 baremetal basic project

-This is a proof-of-concept and template project for a baremetal application on the Cortex A7 core of an STM32MP1 microprocessor.
+This is a template project for a baremetal application on the Cortex A7 core of an STM32MP1 microprocessor.
+It also is a useful introduction to what's needed for a baremetal Cortex-A7 application.
-All code is loaded onto a single A7 core, the M4 core or dual A7 core is not used (yet).
+Presently, all only a single A7 core is used; the M4 core or second A7 core are not used (yet).

+I welcome any issues, questions, bug reports or pull requests!
+Please note that this project assumes you are familiar with embedded programming, toolchains, and support hardware (programmers, debuggers, etc).

-This should build and run on an OSD32MP1 BRK board.
+This will build and run on an OSD32MP1 BRK board.
 To adapt to a different STM32MP15x chip, some minor changes to the u-boot build will be required.

-Debugging with gdb can be done via the SWD header on the OSD board (using a 10-pin pogo adaptor, and a J-link).
+Debugging with gdb can be done via the SWD header on the OSD board (using a 10-pin pogo adaptor, such as [this one](https://www.tag-connect.com/product/tc2050-idc-nl-10-pin-no-legs-cable-with-ribbon-connector) from Tag-Connect [or Digikey](https://www.digikey.com/en/products/detail/tag-connect-llc/TC2050-IDC-NL/2605367) and these helpful accessories [clip](https://www.tag-connect.com/product/tc2050-clip-3pack-retaining-clip) [adaptor](https://www.tag-connect.com/product/tc2050-arm2010-arm-20-pin-to-tc2050-adapter) and an SWD programmer like the SEGGER J-link).

 The project has two parts: bootloaders in `u-boot-stm32mp-2020/` and application in `ctest/`